kedify/otel-add-on/examples/metric-pull/README.md

 # Use-case: pull metrics

-This use-case demonstrates how OTEL collector can be used as a scraper of another metric endpoints and then forwarding the filtered metrics into OTLP receiver in our scaler.
+This use-case demonstrates how OTel collector can be used as a scraper of another metric endpoints and then forwarding the filtered metrics into OTLP receiver in our scaler.

 Prepare helm chart repos: